qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 Define On The Fly (OTF) Reprojection
 ====================================

-QGIS supports OTF reprojection for both raster and vector data.
-However, OTF is not activated by default.
+|qg| supports OTF reprojection for both raster and vector data.
+However, OTF is
+not activated by default.
 To use OTF projection, you must activate the |checkbox|
 :guilabel:`Enable on the fly CRS transformation` checkbox in the :guilabel:`CRS` tab of the |mActionProjectProperties| :menuselection:`Project Properties` dialog.